Zipper: Manufacturing

-Forbes reported in 2003 that although the zipper market in the 1960s was dominated by Talon Zipper (USA) and Optilon (Germany), Japanese manufacturer YKK grew to become the industry giant by the 1980s.
+Forbes reported in 2003 that although the zipper market in the 1960s was dominated by Talon Zipper (US) and Optilon (Germany), Japanese manufacturer YKK grew to become the industry giant by the 1980s.
 YKK held 45 percent of world market share, followed by Optilon (8 percent) and Talon Zipper (7 percent).
+YKK enters zipper historical records only following the significant contributions from Howe, Judson, Sundback and the B.F.
+Goodrich Company.
+Tadao Yoshida founded San-es Shokai as a zipper processing and selling company in Tokyo Japan in January 1934.
+During 1938 he constructed his first industrial facility located in Tokyo.
+The Great Tokyo Air Raids burned down the plant in March 1945 leading to a decision to reconstruct operations in Uozu where Yoshida Tadao and his family members and staff had fled for safety.
+Under the name “Yoshida Kogyo Kabushiki Kaisha” (YKK) he began his fresh start at the end of the war.

-Indian Tex Corp has also emerged as a significant supplier to the apparel industry.
+Tex Corp (India) has also emerged as a significant supplier to the apparel industry.

 In Europe, the Cremalleras Rubi company was established in 1926 in Spain.
 It sold over 30 million zippers in 2012.
+YKK began to develop factory-made machinery independently and created the CM3 machine in 1959 with punching and alternating fixing features.
+After 1964 the company developed the CM6 that became a world leader for mass production quality capability.
+YKK established stable production of high-quality zippers at low prices after the CM6 development.

 In 2005, The Guardian reported that China had 80 percent of the international market.
 Most of its product is made in Qiaotou, Yongjia County.